MarcinPekala/ppbackend/readme.md

 <ul>
   <li><b>Web Admin</b> - A person who manages the server and database on which the application is deployed.</li>
-  <li><b>User</b> - A web users, who use this application to manage their personal libraries.
+  <li><b>User</b> - A web user, who uses this application to manage their personal libraries.
 </ul>

 # 2. Description of functionalities

 ## 2.1 Starting the application

-### To start an application you need:
+### To start an application off you need as follows:
 <ul>
 <li>JDK and Java up to date</li>
 <li>Gradle installed(Not sure if needed.
 To verify)</li>
 </ul>

-### In order to start the application you need to do the following steps:
+### In order to start the application off you need to do the following steps:

 1. Clone or dowload repositories from: https://github.com/MarcinPekala/ppbackend.git, https://github.com/MarcinPekala/ppfrontend.git and https://github.com/MarcinPekala/ppfrontend-vaadin.git
 ```